ibm-cloud-docs/power-iaas/capturing-exporting-vm.md

 ## Using the CLI to capture and export a VM
 {: #cli-capture-export}

-To learn more about using the command-line interface to capture and export a VM, see [IBM Power Systems Virtual Servers CLI Reference](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#power-iaas-cli-before) and [IBM COS CLI](/docs/cloud-object-storage-cli-plugin?topic=cloud-object-storage-cli-plugin-ic-cos-cli).
+To learn more about using the command-line interface to capture and export a VM, see [IBM {{site.data.keyword.powerSys_notm}}s CLI Reference](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#power-iaas-cli-before) and [IBM COS CLI](/docs/cloud-object-storage-cli-plugin?topic=cloud-object-storage-cli-plugin-ic-cos-cli).

 1. To capture an AIX or IBM i VM, use the `ibmcloud pi instance-capture` command.
 You can export it to your image catalog, COS, or both.